Settling Family Home Disputes When You're Not Married

 Establish a Beneficial Interest

 Alternatively, you could try to establish a ‘beneficial interest’ in the property.
-If there’s an express Declaration of Trust in place this can be used to declare beneficial interests.
+If there is a Declaration of Trust in place this can be used to declare a beneficial interests.

-You can also establish your beneficial interest by showing that the owner of the property encouraged you to believe that you would have some right or benefit over the property.
-For example, if you contributed to paying the mortgage or paid for improvements or maintenance on the property.
-Being in a position to show this could improve your claim to the property following your separation.
+You can also establish your beneficial interest by showing that the owner of the property encouraged you to believe that you would have some right or benefit in the property. which meant that because of that belief you contributed wards the property by paying the mortgage or by paying for improvements or maintenance of the property.
+Being able to show this could improve your claim to the property following your separation.

 Settling a Family Home Dispute